Holroyd-Parramatta Blacktown AFC Goannas

 The Parramatta Australian Football Club is an Australian rules football club based in the Western Suburbs of Sydney, Australia.
 The club colours are blue and yellow and they are nicknamed the Goannas.
-They currently have five teams: Men's Platinum Division, Platinum Reserves, & Under 19s; and Women's Division 1 and Division 2.
+They currently have six teams: Men's Division One, Men’s Division Three; and Women’s Premier Division, Women's Division 1, Women’s Division 2 and Under 20’s.
 All teams play in the Sydney AFL league.

 The Goannas home ground is Gipps Road Oval located in the western Sydney suburb of Greystanes, part of the local city of Holroyd.

 History

 The club formed in 1979 (reserves only) as Parramatta with a senior team instigated in 1980.
 The club changed its name to Holroyd-Parramatta in 1983 before a merger with Blacktown in 1995.
 In 2020, the team changed its name to Parramatta Goannas.

 In 1985, six years after their formation, the Goannas were admitted to Sydney football's primary competition, the SFL (now known as Premier League), where, after a lack lustre couple of seasons, they began to emerge as a genuine force towards the end of the decade.
 With former Richmond player Ron Thomas at the helm the side qualified for the 1990 finals in second spot behind North Shore before winning the second semi final by 31 points.
 In the grand final a fortnight later it again met North Shore and, in a spiteful, tempestuous match at the Erskineville Oval, won its first and only SFL pennant by 7 points.
 Final scores were Holroyd-Parramatta 9.15 (69) defeated North Shore 9.8 (62), with Brian ‘Alf' Hawke courageously seeing out the entire game for the victors despite sustaining a broken jaw early on.
 The Goannas retained the nucleus of their premiership side in 1991, but on this occasion fell at the final hurdle.
 The premiership team included future Sydney Swan player Neil Brunton.
 The premiership decider featured the same teams as in 1990 and was, if anything, an even more bruising and unpleasant encounter, with the Goannas, despite having only fifteen fit men, doing well to get within a goal during the last term before ultimately going down by 22 points.